Uvacoder/lawncare/src/pages/page/deddington.md

 categories:
   - project
 ---
-These are the results of our lawn care service at a client in Deddington
+These are the results of our lawn care service at a client in Deddington.